 Plan Your Journey

-Every trip we craft to The Kalahari Desert, Botswana is private and built around you — your dates, your pace and the wildlife you most want to see.
+Every trip we craft to the Kalahari Desert is private and built around you — your dates, your pace and the wildlife you most want to see.
 Our specialists have travelled this ground themselves and design each itinerary by hand.
-Contact our team to begin planning, or explore our The Kalahari Desert, Botswana destination guide for more detail.
+Contact our team to begin planning, or explore our the Kalahari Desert destination guide for more detail.